Our history

 1936

-In 1936, Holy Land Christian Mission was founded to provide food baskets to women, children and families in Bethlehem and Jerusalem.
-A small medical clinic was also opened to treat minor infections and illnesses.
+What is now a secular, nonpartisan organization known as Children International was founded in Kansas City, Missouri as Holy Land Christian Mission.
+The goal was to provide food baskets to women, children and families in Bethlehem and Jerusalem.
+Soon after its launch, Holy Land Christian Mission also opened a small medical clinic to treat minor illnesses.

 1940s

-During this decade, we were seeing some really positive results from our work.
-So we expanded to include an orphanage and clothing donations for kids in the program.
+During this decade, we expanded to include an orphanage and clothing donations for children in the program.

 1952